 Review of sustainability measures for southern blue whiting for 1 April 2020

-Fisheries New Zealand is seeking feedback from tangata whenua and stakeholders on proposed changes to the sustainability measures for the southern blue whiting fish stock at the Bounty Platform (SBW 6B).
+Fisheries New Zealand sought feedback from tangata whenua and stakeholders on proposed changes to the sustainability measures for the southern blue whiting fish stock at the Bounty Platform (SBW 6B).

-The consultation will run for 4 weeks from 8 January until 5 February 2020.
+The consultation ran for 4 weeks from 8 January until 5 February 2020.

 Every year we review catch limits for selected stocks.
 This is consistent with the requirement that Fisheries New Zealand ensures the sustainable use of fisheries resources.